Fownes Street

-Fownes Street /'faunz/ is a street in Dublin in the Republic of Ireland that runs from Wellington Quay in the north to Dame Street in the south.
+Fownes Street /'faunz/ is a street in Dublin, Ireland, that runs from Wellington Quay in the north to Dame Street in the south.

 Location

 The street is crossed by Temple Bar in the north and joined by Cecilia Street on its western side and Cope Street on its eastern side.
 It is divided into Fownes Street Lower (northern end) and Fownes Street Upper (southern end).

 History

 The street was named after Sir William Fownes, 1st Baronet, and first appears on maps in 1708.
 Fownes owned a medieval mansion in the street's vicinity, Fownes Court, with gardens that ran down to the River Liffey.
 The lower end of the street was known as Bagnio Slip, after a brothel that stood there.

 The Women's Liberation Movement was based in Fownes Street in the 1970s and published from there the Fownes Street Journal (1972).
 In the 1970s, buildings on the eastern side of the street were demolished with the building of the new Central Bank and plaza.

 Fownes Street was also the site of the Hirschfeld Centre, first gay and lesbian community centre in Dublin.
 Named after the gay rights reformer, Dr Magnus Hirschfeld, the centre opened on St Patrick's Day (17 March) 1979 and was the first venue of its kind in Ireland.
 It included a café, a small cinema and a disco called ‘Flikkers’, and was credited with the revitalisation of the Temple Bar area as it became the hub for the gay community in the city.
 A plaque to commemorate the centre was unveiled on 20 June 2019 by the Lord Mayor of Dublin, Cllr Paul McAuliffe, along with Irish LGBT campaigner Senator David Norris, and Eddie McGuinness, Director of the Dublin Pride Festival.